btzy/lieuzhenghong.com/_posts/2020-08-19-a-market-based-mechanism-to-preserve-indonesia's-forests.md

 third party to i) hold funds in escrow and ii) verify the forest cover of the area, both of which could be incentivised with some fees.

+## FAQs

+### Why not pay the owners directly?
+Why the need for this complicated scheme?

+How are you going to track down the owners of the land if they live in a forest in the middle of nowhere?
+Is there a unified land ownership and designation map?
+Is your Indonesian good enough to find out?
+How likely is it that that the land ownership map is constantly updated?
+What happens if ownership has changed hands without your knowledge?
+What happens if the land is co-owned by several smallholders in some sort of sharecropping arrangement?
+And so on.

+An Indonesian friend of mine wrote to me:

+> A universal land designation map was initiated in 2014, but it hasn’t come to
+> completion yet because the project has been delayed over and over again.

+Rather than having to spend effort to track them down ourselves, the idea is to pay middlemen an "information arbitrage" fee: to provide the service of tracking down the owners of the land.
+The hope is that these middlemen who buy the ticket will have low-cost ways to contact and convince the farmers.

+### Wouldn't this incentivise owners to just sit on the forests and not do anything to collect their payout?

+That is the entire point of this mechanism, yes.

 ## Possible problems with this mechanism

+In a previous version of this mechanism I suggested that the \$50,000 would either be released to the buyer, or returned back to the philantropist.
+I realised that this would incentivise "philantropists" to sell a lot of tickets, then commit arson so as not to pay out to make a profit.
+Any mechanism must ensure that the philantropist can _never_ gain from this transaction.
+That's why I introduced the charity.
+While it's possible that the charity could collude with the seller, if they are a reputable forest protection charity trusted by both parties then they probably i) have a good reputation, ii) won't want to burn down forests
+(they should value the forest more than they value the money).

 - Collusion amongst buyers when there are multiple plots on auction
 - Unintended consequences